 How will ORE Use Maxient?
 We have created an ORE Maxient Form for students, faculty, and staff to share any concern or report any type of issue or concern about oneself or others.
 Once submitted, the form will be routed to the corresponding Program Director and Program Administrator for follow up.
 If an individual prefers NOT to notify the program, they may select "ORE" from the Program list and the form will instead be routed to the ORE Assistant Dean for Student Affairs.

-General academic advising is done by the Graduate Studies Director or Program Administrator.
 Be sure to meet with the Program Administrator first at the beginning of each term, prior to registration and before completion of program milestones (prelims, comps, etc.) to ensure you are adhering to the graduate school policies.
+Students should check in with the Program Director on courses and milestones in the program.
 Once students have passed their comprehensive exam, they are admitted to candidacy for their PhD.
-At this point, they are advised by the Graduate Studies Advisor, Dr. Pollock on how to create their own curriculum vitae, which they are now responsible for maintaining.
-Once they have been admitted to candidacy, students only have to meet with Dr. Pollock twice a year (at the beginning of each semester) and demonstrate, using an updated C.V., that they are making adequate progress.

 As a student at the University of Colorado Denver | Anschutz Medical Campus, you are encouraged to take advantage of campus resources and programs that are designed to help you realize your maximum academic potential and achieve your personal goals.